taviroquai/OSS-Independent-Evaluation-Model/README.md

 ## O4 - Dependencies
 This test aims to reveal the total of the software dependencies to run.
 For each depency, should be considered a new overall evaluation.

-## O5 - Software License
+## O5 - Software License and Project Governance Model
-This test aims to reveal the total of freedoms and restrictions that are inherent to the license policy.
+This test aims to reveal the total of freedoms and restrictions that are inherent to the license policy, as well taking into account, objectively, the pros and cons of the project's governance model.

 ## S1 - Software Documentation
 This method aims to reveal the quality and quantity of the software documentation for software users.